 – Answer phones and provide customer service at a medical office

 – Assist people with concerns in a friendly and courteous manner

 – File patient paperwork and help to keep the office organized

 Again, where’s the drama?
 How can she add sizzle to an “ordinary” job?

-Revised work experience on her resume:
+Revised work experience on her resume could include:

-The two job descriptions sound like different people.
+The two job descriptions then sound like different people.
 In the second version, I focus on hectic moments in the workday and include numbers to explain how much of everything.

 Now the employer pictures the applicant hustling — and keeping order — in a crazy doctor’s office.
 Cool under pressure, doesn’t get rattled, can handle the stress.

 So…how do you add drama to YOUR resume?

 Think about work experience like this: how are/were my jobs dramatic?
 What made them tense or stressful?